JimmySticks2001/Guarantor-automation/readme.txt

 	Initial build

 07/30/2014 v0.1.1
 	Added unblocking the WASP.dll after copying it from the network drive.
 	Added -ExecutionPolicy Bypass to .bat file.

+08/01/2014 v0.1.2
+	Added unblocking the WASP.dll after copying it from the network drive.
+	Added -ExecutionPolicy Bypass to .bat file.